 Stash has spending round-ups and a fee-free banking account.
 The Stash Stock-Back feature gives you partial stock shares when you shop at certain online stores.

 Purchases at non-participating stores go into an S&P 500 index ETF.

 Investing small amounts of money is easier with Acorns since you can find several ways to invest spare change.
-Small and frequent investments can turn into a large nest egg.
+Small and frequent investments can turn into a large nest egg over time.

 If you want to start investing with little money, join Acorns today for free and get a $5 bonus.